+Name Organization Role Receiving Funds

+Emilie Snell- Rood No

+Jacques Finlay Yes

-Name Organization Role Receiving Funds Emilie Snell- Rood No Jacques Finlay University of Minnesota (Ecology, Evolution & Behavior) Professor collaborating on project with strong expertise on stormwater pond pollution and ecology.
-Will provide guidance on experimental design, field protocols, and chemical analysis.
-Yes Cara Santelli University of Minnesota (Earth and Environmental Sciences) Professor collaborating on project with strong expertise on water and sediment chemistry.
+Cara Santelli University of Professor collaborating on project with strong expertise on water and sedin Professor collaborating on project with strong expertise on water and sediment chemistry.
 Will provide guidance on experimental design and chemical analysis.
-Yes Matt Simcik University of Minnesota (Public Health) Professor collaborating on project with strong expertise on PFAS pollution and microplastic chemistry.
-Will provide guidance on experimental design and chemical analysis.
-Yes Ben Janke University of Minnesota (St. Anthony Falls Laboratory) Researcher collaborating on project with strong expertise on stormwater hydrology, stormwater pond structural components, and ecology.
-Will provide guidance on experimental design, field work protocols, and statistical analysis.
 Yes

+Watt Simcik University of Minnesota Professor collaborating on project with strong expertise on PFAS pollution and microplastic chemistry.
+Will provide guidance on experimental design and (Public Health) chemical analysis. chemical analysis.
+Yes

+Ben Janke Yes